 Roman Czerniawski (1910−1985), codenamed Brutus, was a former SOE agent in France.
 Czerniawski founded the first organized French resistance network called Interallie which became the only source of information inside France that the Allies could rely on during the first year of the Nazi occupation.
 The network was destroyed in November 1941 with its agents either captured or executed.
 Czerniawski was arrested and offered to work for the Nazis (read my previous blog, La Chatte here).
 He convinced the Germans to send him to London to spy on the British.
 Upon arriving in England, Czerniawski immediately turned himself into MI6 and offered his services as a double agent.
 He was soon working for MI5 as part of the Double Cross System.
 The British eventually entrusted him with important information to pass onto the Germans and his contributions were enormous to the overall deception plan.

-Duško Popov (1912−1981), codenamed Tricycle for the sexual threesomes he so enjoyed, was a wealthy Serbian playboy.
+Duško Popov (1912−1981), a wealthy Serbian playboy, was given the codename “Tricycle” after two sub agents were added to his Double Cross network.
 We previously discussed his encounter with Ian Fleming at the Lisbon casino.
 However, in addition to supplying the Nazis with disinformation about the eventual invasion, Popov knew in advance about the attack on Pearl Harbor.
 In 1941, the Germans sent Popov to the United States with the intent of setting up a spy network.
 He was given three pages of specific questions that needed to be answered.
 One page dealt solely with questions about Pearl Harbor and its defenses.
 Popov approached the FBI and was finally granted an interview with J. Edgar Hoover.
 Hoover refused to believe Popov or his belief that Pearl Harbor would be the target of an attack based on the questions the Germans were asking.
 The head of the FBI didn’t trust Popov because he was a double agent and Hoover deplored Popov’s playboy lifestyle.
 The information Popov provided the Americans never made it past Hoover’s desk.
 Learn more about the real life of James Bond here.

 Aftermath